3632741/AR-Registration-Framework/OST Registration/README.md

 Adjustment Shift: 0,008 (suggested)
 Adjustment Angle: 10 (suggested)
 Focal Step: 5 (suggested)
-skip calibration: toggle to skip calibration.
+Skip calibration: toggle to skip calibration.
-second experiment: toggle to do the active alignment task, leave unchecked for the blind reaching.
+Second experiment: toggle to do the active alignment task, leave unchecked for the blind reaching.
-meta sdk experiment: toggle to use the Meta origin as the center of the world reference frame (experimental).
+Meta sdk experiment: toggle to use the Meta origin as the center of the world reference frame (experimental).
 Checker Board: Add the 'Checkerboard_tracker' GameObject from the scene hierarchy.
 - **GameObject 'Hmd_tracker_local'.** same settings for all the children but add the smooth script to left and right camera, with the following parameters: x =-7.5, Y=-8.5, X scale=1, Y scale=1, xres=16, yres=9, Material=cross_shader, x pixel = -675, y pixel = -604
 - **GameObject 'Target_Tracker_local'.**  Attached component: Target_tracker_pose.